 Volunteer numbers require replenishing and augmenting in order to meet more demand.
-Our new training scheme set up in 2022/23 is working well and moving as fast as possible given the need to ensure the quality of client response for new volunteer assessors.
-It will take most of 2023/24 to rebuild the volunteer capacity lost during the Covid period.
+We have been rebuilding the volunteer capacity lost during the Covid period and further personnel changes in 2023/24.
 While new volunteers are being brought on board it will be necessary to retain some paid telephone staff.